-- your income, savings and investments

-- your National Insurance number

-- your bank details

-- your housing costs, such as mortgage interest, service charges or ground rent

-- the same details for your partner, if you have one.
+- your income, savings and investments, and other capital - your National Insurance number - your bank details - your housing costs, such as mortgage interest, service charges or ground rent - the same details for your partner, if you have one.

 You can apply for Pension Credit up to four months before you reach State Pension age.
 You can apply after you reach this age too.
-Pension Credit can be backdated by up to three months, provided you qualified for it during that period.
+Pension Credit can be backdated by up to three months, if you qualified for it during that period.